Interview Date: Thursday November 22, 2001

 Collection: Hauser Collection

-KELLER: This is the oral history of M. William Adler of Weston, West Virginia and in my opinion the most sophisticated person to ever have come from in West Virginia.
+KELLER: This is the oral history of M. William Adler of Weston, West Virginia and in my opinion the most sophisticated person to ever have come from a small town in West Virginia.
 Bill is one of the original cable television pioneers.
 Has been in the past a consultant to the industry and a consultant to many of the large companies that have come in.
 The date is November 22, 2001.
 We are at the Hyatt Regency in Pittsburg, Pennsylvania.
 Your interviewer is Jim Keller.
 This is history is sponsored by a grant from the Gustav Hauser Foundation and is part of the oral history program of the National Cable Television Center and Museum.
 Bill tell us a little bit about your history prior to the time you got into cable television.

 ADLER: I guess I answer by saying I saw television for the first time while I was in college in Princeton, NJ.
 That would probably be ’47 or ’48.
 I’m not sure exactly what year it was.
 Not long I suppose after the New York and Philadelphia area stations started broadcasting.
 And I was a member of the Tower Club at Princeton and as there were many other clubs of that nature, we all had TV sets and usually after dinner in the evening, I would be downstairs with two or three friends watching programs like Kukla, Fran and Ollie and the Camel News Caravan which I remember quite well.